 The White Lady is a romantic thriller set in the First World War.

 The story opens in the summer of 1913 and concludes two years later.
 It is set mainly in London and Paris and the occupied territories of northern France.
 The main themes are the bravery of women, the burden of duty borne by men, and the pain – and ultimate redemption – of love and loss.

 It tells the story of Charlotte, a militant suffragette, who has a profound encounter with a mysterious man only for him to walk away the next morning.
 She finds love elsewhere but her world is shattered by the outbreak of war.
 Charlotte is recruited for espionage work in occupied France where her resilience and courage are tested to their limits – until fate once more intervenes.

 Although based on careful research the story carries this learning lightly.
 There is a strong sense of time and place and the plot moves along quickly with memorable characters, sparkling dialogue, and quite a lot of sex.
 Passionate, intelligent, and beautifully written escapism!

-[Another PS added January 2018: To distract myself from the pain of casting my firstborn adrift on the murky waters of Agentdom, I am now writing a very dirty first draft of another story.
+I am now writing a very dirty first draft of another story.
 Same era, fast forward to the Spring Offensives of 1918 and we meet VAD nurse Hope, competent, outwardly calm and rather conventional – that is, until the day she goes walking alone through the sand dunes and falls over Kit, an attractive and unstable RAF pilot grounded following accusations of cowardice.
-Needless to say, Hope’s behaviour soon becomes somewhat unconventional.]
+Needless to say, Hope’s behaviour soon becomes somewhat unconventional.